The Ultimate Guide to Motivating Your Protagonist

 This can go even deeper into your character’s core identity.

 In the classic western Shane (1953), the lead character Shane is motivated by two conflicting story goals: A desire to protect the homesteaders (safety and love needs) but also a desire to lead a peaceful life (self-actualization needs).

 These conflicting story goals make Shane a more sympathetic character, one the audience mourns for as he struggles to reconcile both of his desires.
 Just like Shane, your protagonist’s motivations don’t need to be linear, and can exist alongside one another to great effect.

 It’s easy to get caught with a protagonist who lacks the motivation to take action.
 If you’re struggling to motivate them through superficial (usually world-ending) stakes, they can end up doing nothing but react to outside events.
 This might not seem bad on the surface.
 After all, half of Act 2 in the traditional Three Act Structure is dedicated to your protagonist reacting to the conflict.

-The problem arises when your protagonist never becomes invested in your conflict for their own sake, and thus never takes an active role in your story.
-Essentially, they’re just being pulled along for the ride.
+The problem arises when your protagonist never becomes invested in your plot for their own sake, and thus never takes an active role in your story.
+Instead, they’re just being pulled along for the ride.

 At that point, you have to wonder if they deserve to be your protagonist at all.
 To fix this, you need to dig deeper into that protagonist’s character, identity, and desires to find what truly motivates them.

-You’ll want to start with their story motivations.
-These are the one or two motivations that’ll get them involved with the plot and push them to take action.
-They may stick with a single motivation from beginning to end, or they may have to abandon their old motivation for a new one as they go through their character arc.
+You’ll want to start with their story goals.
+These are the one or two motivations that’ll get them involved in your plot and push them to take action.
+They may stick with a single goal from beginning to end, or they may have to abandon their old goal for a new one as they go through their character arc.

 Here are some examples you might be familiar with: